2021 Workshop EOI

 The project was piloted in Western Sydney in 2017 by Dr Paula Abood and Lena Nahlous in conjunction with Arts Front, with a further workshop held at the Arts Front symposium.

-In 2019, we partnered with Dr Remy Low (workshop facilitator), Lecturer from the Sydney School of Education and Social Work, University of Sydney who restructured and delivered the workshop with support from Associate Producer Glaiza Perez in NSW, SA, ACT and WA with the support of our key state partners.
+In 2019, we partnered with Dr Remy Low (workshop facilitator), Lecturer from the Sydney School of Education and Social Work, University of Sydney who restructured and delivered the workshop with support from Associate Producer Glaiza Perez in NSW, SA, ACT and WA in partnership with our key state partners.

 In 2020, we ran a dedicated refugee and asylum seeker workshop in Sydney supported by Inner West Council and Refugee Art Project.
-We also ran workshops online for Queensland and Victorian creatives, supported by BEMAC, MAV and Creatives of Colour.
+We also ran workshops online for QLD and VIC based creatives, in partnership with BEMAC, MAV and Creatives of Colour.

 Our Partners